Chaplaincy

 The Chaplaincy provision understands that there are many students, staff and families who are not of a Catholic background and aims to also reach out to other denominational Christians, other faiths and those of no faith through all that it does.
 Whilst we are a diverse and multi-cultural community, we aim to instil the Christian message of love and Gospel values instil throughout our community.
 We offer many opportunities for all students, staff and the wider community to meet Christ.

-The Chaplain – Hannah Kelly
+The Chaplain – Katy Adams

 Chaplaincy Leaders

 Chaplaincy Leaders, elected from the Sixth Form, help to facilitate Chaplaincy events, clubs and the general chaplaincy provision.
-These students form a section of the Student Leadership Team.

 Vice-Captains